Richard Thomas Lowe

-Richard Thomas Lowe (1802–1874) was an English scientist, a botanist, ichthyologist, malacologist, and a clergyman.
+Richard Thomas Lowe (1802–1874) was an English botanist, ichthyologist, malacologist, and clergyman.
 In 1825 he graduated from Christ's College, Cambridge, and in the same year he took holy orders.
 In 1832 he became a clergyman in the Madeira Islands, where he was also a part-time naturalist, extensively studying the local flora and fauna.
 He wrote a book on the Madeiran flora.
 He died in 1874 when the ship he was on was wrecked off the Isles of Scilly.

 Taxa

 Lowe named and described numerous molluscan taxa, including: